 It is strange how flirting one nation could be the reason to use pepper spray for another.

 Short version: Americans are too fluttering by Russian standards, so be more delicate.
 They are offended if you come without an invitation and are in pain, if you just hung up to end the conversation.
 Oh!
 And when they say, "See you later," rest assured, this is a lie.
 Also, whatever you do, don't mention the magnetic storm.

-“It is unacceptable to appear in the home of a business partner without being invited in the United States.
+“It is unacceptable in the United States to appear at a business partner's home without being invited.
 You may be invited to a picnic - if you have known each other for several years and communicate outside the office.
 As a rule, the invitation will be relevant at the weekend, and there is no need to prepare for something extravagant.
-Everything is the same as ours, only with a much smaller amount of alcohol consumed.
-Bring something sporty - a ball, badminton, Americans are ardent fans of these things. "
+Everything is the same as ours, only with a much smaller volume of alcohol consumed.
+Bring something sporty - a ball, badminton, Americans are big fans of these things. "

 “Americans do not like long introductions at all, they prefer to go straight to the topic, especially if this is a telephone conversation.
 In Russia, we are talking about general topics before moving on to the reason for the call.
 Conversely, Americans are often surprised by the Russian habit of quickly interrupting a conversation and hanging up.
 Telephone etiquette in America usually includes the gradual conclusion of a conversation, confirmation of agreement with each other and standard concluding remarks.
 By the way, “see you” should not be taken literally.
 Courtesy and nothing more.

 “Russian conversational patterns often seem harsh for Americans.
 Statements such as “You are mistaken” can be offensive.
 This can be interpreted as "You are lying!".
 Therefore, it’s better to say: “I don’t think I can agree with that.”